-L3 | DES335

-DESIGN

-This course further develops your understanding of the design process from Level 2.
-You combine creative thinking with digital technology to communicate ideas through image and text, conceptualising and realising a personal design project for a client.

-Pathway: This course can lead to university, art school, and jobs in creative industries

-- Design as problem-solving

-- Establishing a client's requirements

-- Writing and working to a brief

-- Use a variety of art and design practices, and be prepared to work digitally to bring ideas to fruition for a folio
+UE / SCHOL L3 | DES335 DESIGN This course further develops your understanding of the design process from Level 2.
+You combine creative people skills. thinking with digital technology to communicate ideas through image and text, conceptualising and realising Course components a personal design project for a client. • instrument Pathway: This course can lead to university, art school, . and jobs in creative industries Arranging . .
+Research Course components • Design as problem-solving .
+Establishing a client's requirements lessons Writing and working to a brief .
+Use a variety of art and design practices, and be prepared to work digitally to bring ideas to fruition for a folio 14 8 \$40 \checkmark EXTERNAL INTERNAL DONATION ENTRY

-14 8 \$40 $\checkmark$ EXTERNAL CREDITS Course endorsement offered INTERNAL CREDITS Maximum DONATION Plus Art pack (\$45) ENTRY Level 2 Art 12 credits or proven ability, interview upon enrolment
+CREDITS Course endorsement offered

+Plus Art pack (\$45)

+Level 2 Art 12 credits or proven ability, interview upon enrolment